efe6nen/BTK/README.md

 # BTK

-some documention of python parsing and etc like this lessons
+some documention of python parsing and etc like this lessons.